horovod/horovod/README.md

     mon_sess.run(train_op)
 ```

-## Running the Horovod
+## Running Horovod

-Below are a couple of examples of commands to run the distributed training.
-See the [Running the Horovod](docs/running.md)
+The example commands below show how to run distributed training.
+See the [Running Horovod](docs/running.md)
-page for more instructions, including RoCE/InfiniBand tweaks and dealing with hangs.
+page for more instructions, including RoCE/InfiniBand tweaks and tips for dealing with hangs.

 1. To run on a machine with 4 GPUs: